I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_port_property_profile.md

 A value that specifies the function number of a logical device on the physical network adapter.

-`ProfileData`

-`ProfileId`

-A GUID value that uniquely identifies the profile property.

-`ProfileName`

-An NDIS_SWITCH_PORT_PROPERTY_PROFILE_NAME value that specifies the user-friendly name of the profile property.

-`VendorId`
+`CdnLabelId`

-A GUID value that identifies the vendor that defined the port profile.
+A UINT32 value that specifies a unique identifier for the data that is contained in the <b>CdnLabel</b> member.

-`VendorName`
+`CdnLabel`

-An NDIS_VENDOR_NAME value that specifies the user-friendly name of the vendor that defined the port profile.
+An  NDIS_SWITCH_PORT_PROPERTY_PROFILE_CDN_LABEL value that specifies the PCI Express (PCIe) CDN label for the location of the physical network adapter.
+A CDN label provides consistent device locations across similar hardware locations.

 ## Remarks
 The <b>NDIS_SWITCH_PORT_PROPERTY_PROFILE</b> structure is used by the extension to reference a policy property within a private policy store instead of the Hyper-V policy store.
 This allows the independent software vendor (ISV) to populate and manage this private policy store through private channels and interfaces.
 Vendors can distinguish their profiles from other vendors' profiles using the <i>VendorName</i> and <i>VendorId</i> fields.